 Oden it's a Japanese hotpot with assorted ingredients like daikon, tofu, or fish cake.
 Watch it, and if you can't stand hot food, you will be called a Nekojita・ねこじた!

-Last of our Winter words list, the Mochi!
+The last of our Winter words list is the Mochi!
 This is a typical Japanese rice cake, with a special version of it during New Year's: the Kagami Mochi.

 Check paragraph 3 of this article to know more about it!